DasLykia/Voice-Streak-APP/README.md

 ## Features

-*   Track daily training sessions.
+*   Track daily training sessions with a start/pause/stop timer.
+*   Pause and resume the training timer during a session.
-*   Maintain a daily streak counter (skips non-planned days).
+*   Maintain a daily streak counter (skips non-planned days and respects sick days).
-*   Track total training sessions.
+*   Track total training sessions and average/total training time.
-*   Mark specific days as sick/rest days to preserve streaks.
+*   Mark specific days as sick/rest days (single or multiple days) to preserve streaks.
-*   View and customize your daily training plan.
+*   View and customize your daily training plan text.
 *   Configure which days of the week are planned training days.
-*   Optional encryption for the save file to prevent manual editing of stats.
+*   Optional encryption for the save file using a unique key.
-*   Simple, clean interface using CustomTkinter.
+*   Simple, clean interface using CustomTkinter with Light/Dark/System theme support.

 ## Installation